 Download the form at IRS.gov.
 Your tax preparer can also include it if you're working with one.

-Children born before 2025 can open an account this way too, even if they don't qualify for the $1,000 seed.
+Children born before 2025 can get an account through the same election process, even though they don't qualify for the $1,000 seed.
 For a refresher on who qualifies for what, check the full eligibility breakdown.

 Who Can Open the Account?